oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2-offline/README.md

     zip <Filename>.zip * -0
     ```
 * Upload the zipped artifact created in an object storage bucket in your tenancy.
 Tools like [rclone](https://rclone.org/), can help speed this upload.
 Using rclone with OCI can be referred from [here](https://docs.oracle.com/en/solutions/move-data-to-cloud-storage-using-rclone/configure-rclone-object-storage.html#GUID-8471A9B3-F812-4358-945E-8F7EEF115241)
 * Next step is to create a model catalog item, using python script [create-large-modelcatalog.py](./create-large-modelcatalog.py).
 This script needs few inputs from users like Compartment OCID, Project OCID & Bucket details where we uploaded the model.
+You can run this script either from Notebook session using resource principal, or using config file with user credentails with necessary policies.
 There are multiple language SDK alternatives available as well, other than python.
+    ```bash
+    python create-large-modelcatalog.py
+    ```
 * Depending on the size of the model, model catalog item will take time to be prepared before it can be utilised to be deployed using Model Deploy service.
 The script above will return the status SUCCEEDED, once the model is completely uploaded and ready to be used in Model Deploy service.

 ## Model Deployment Steps